 How do I participate?

-Seeds will be distributed to distribution centers on Monday, March 12th
+Seeds will be distributed to distribution centers in mid-March.

 Seedlings will be distributed to distribution centers in mid-May.
 We will contact you with exact pick-up dates for seedlings in May.